 Ceramic materials are the order of the day in kitchen countertops and are beginning to be so in sinks as well.

 - The classic ceramic sinks ” type pile or sink “, usually shiny, which usually protrude from the countertop and “bite” the furniture.
-It is very fashionable lately and perfects for lovers of vintage or shabby chic
+It is very fashionable lately and perfect for lovers of vintage or shabby chic

 - Those with the most modern aesthetics are based on innovative ultra-compact surfaces that are highly resistant and easy to maintain (type Dekton ® ), similar to those found today in kitchen countertops.